 at no cost - for a

-Residential Parking Permit through the City's online system.
+Residential Parking Permit through the City.
 The permit exempts qualified holders from charges (limit two per dwelling).

 Residents will need their vehicle registration papers and at least one of the following documents to show proof of residency: